cycle/docs/docs/en/intro/about.md

 Cycle is a PHP DataMapper ORM and Data Modelling engine designed to safely work in classic and daemonized PHP applications (like [RoadRunner](https://github.com/spiral/roadrunner)).
 The ORM provides flexible configuration options to model datasets, a powerful query builder, and supports dynamic mapping schemas.
-The engine can work with plain PHP objects, support annotation declarations, and proxies via extensions.
+The engine can work with plain PHP objects, support attribute declarations, and proxies via extensions.

 <p align="center">
 	<a href="https://github.com/cycle/docs" target="_blank"><b>Documentation</b></a> | <a href="https://github.com/cycle/docs/issues/3" target="_blank">Comparison with Eloquent and Doctrine</a>